-But when a cat turns this chewing and tearing action to its nails, what is it hoping to achieve?
+However, when a cat diverts this chewing and tearing action to its nails, what is it hoping to achieve?
 Has it developed a nervous habit or is there a genuine reason why a cat bites its claws?

 Sometimes a cat bites and licks its claws as it cleans dirt from around them.
 Occasionally, an injury or anxiety can provoke this behavior.